Memore-is/Reminisce/README.md

 # Reminisce
 **Reminisce** (v): The enjoyable recollection of past events.

 Because what are we, if not for our memories?
-And what are we, if not *just* memories?

 A personal weblog where I post poems, thoughts and other forms of creative writing.